TracerDS/Roblox-Tutorials/1 - Basic concepts.md

 A userdata value represents a block of raw memory.
 There are two kinds of userdata:
 - <b>full userdata</b>, which is an object with a block of memory managed by Lua
 - <b>light userdata</b>, which is simply a C pointer value"

+We will ignore `userdata`s for the rest of these tutorials.

 <b>Q:</b> What are `thread`s?
 <br/>